glmaljkovich/medicalsupplies/README.md

 DB_NAME="dbnetcore" DB_USERNAME="netcoreuser" DB_PASSWORD=netcorepass dotnet run
 ```

-you can source a file to avois writing password in terminal
+you can source a file to avoid writing password in terminal

 The app will be available at http://localhost:5000